 Okanagan 24 is located at Silver Star Mountain Resort.
 This incredible setting is a twenty five minute drive up Silver Star road from the city of Vernon.
 Sitting at an altitude of 1,609 m (5,280 ft) Silverstar resort offers expansive views of the Monashee mountain ranges, and makes the Okanagan 24 Canada’s highest 24 hour mountain bike race.
 The race has a 24 hour and 4 hour events with various solo and team categories.
 The race uses the lower cross country trail system.
 These are expertly constructed trails consisting of mainly blue level single track.

-The Okanagan 24 will take place June 29-30, 2019 Canada Day weekend.
+The 2nd annual Okanagan 24 will take place July 25-26, 2020.
 This is a perfect opportunity to take the family for a Silver Star summer weekend experience.
 A wide range of accommodations are available.
 There is a mix of condo/suite options through Silver Star Resort, private vendors and camping.

 Silver Star Resort provides plenty of activities for those not racing, these include hiking, downhill biking and more cross country riding that is not part of the race course.
 Bike rentals are available at the resort.
 You can also take the new gondola to the top of the resort and take in the spectacular views.
 Various restaurant, bars and coffee shops will cap off the days adventures.